 Prosperity Indiana works diligently to collaborate with state legislators in developing policies that respond to urgent human needs, help expand economic opportunity and improve the quality of life in communities of all sizes throughout the state.
-In 2017, our state policy advocacy will be focused on four critical areas in support of resilient families and vibrant communities.
+Further, our network supports inclusive communities that allow all Hoosiers prosper, regardless of race, color, religion, national origin or ethnicity, disability, sexual orientation, gender identity, or gender.
+In 2018, our state policy advocacy will be focused on four critical areas in support of resilient families and vibrant communities.

 Enacting legislation to provide clarity and certainty around tax exemption for 501(c)3 non-profit organizations that own and operate affordable housing for low- and moderate-income families is essential to preserving and expanding quality affordable housing options, which our state currently lacks.
-Prosperity Indiana will work to establish a uniform, objective standard to ensure that these non-profit organizations receive property tax exemption throughout all of Indiana’s 92 counties.2.
-DEFENDING KEY PROGRAMS THAT SPUR ECONOMIC OPPORTUNITY IN COMMUNITIES
+Prosperity Indiana will work to establish a uniform, objective standard to ensure that these non-profit organizations receive property tax exemption throughout all of Indiana’s 92 counties.

-Prosperity Indiana remains committed to ensuring that incentive credit reform proposals do not adversely affect the opportunities for economic success of individuals and families at any income level.
-Specifically, our organization will monitor and act on proposed changes to state appropriations for the Individual Development Accounts (IDA) tax credit; Neighborhood Assistance Program (NAP) tax credit; and State Earned Income Tax Credit (EITC).3.
-EMPOWERING LOW-INCOME HOOSIER FAMILIES
+Prosperity Indiana remains committed to ensuring that incentive credit reform proposals do not adversely affect the opportunities for economic success of individuals and families.

-Prosperity Indiana will continue active advocacy to encourage asset building for low-wealth individuals and families, such as the extension of the $50 foreclosure filing fee, which funds statewide counseling and legal assistance to help borrowers in need avert foreclosure.
-We will also work to prevent predatory lending products and practices that disproportionately impact low-income consumers, including debt garnishment, exceedingly high-interest loans, and attempts to undermine the judicial foreclosure process in place in Indiana.
+Prosperity Indiana will continue active advocacy to encourage asset building for low-wealth individuals and families, such as working to curtail predatory lending products and practices that disproportionately impact low-income consumers, including payday lending, debt garnishment, and attempts to undermine the judicial foreclosure process in place in Indiana.